zapier/visual-builder/docs/_docs/transfer.md

 1. Choose which triggers to add to Transfer
 1. For each trigger, make sure you have a defined `noun` property, and it is distinct from other triggers
 1. Identify whether your endpoint uses a page/limit approach or cursor to allow the API client to ask for more data.
 1. Write code to check whether the request is coming from Transfer, and configure a paginated API request accordingly.
-Use page sizes that are easily processed in less than 60 seconds.
+Use page sizes that are easily processed in less than 30 seconds.
 1. Review and implement the best practices
-1. Test your trigger using Transfer, tuning your page size to deliver the greatest number of records per 60 seconds
+1. Test your trigger using Transfer, tuning your page size to deliver the greatest number of records per 30 seconds
 1. Send an email to the team to get your trigger included in Transfer Beta

 ### Requirements

-- You’ll need to have a Zapier integration published before your trigger can be made available within the Transfer tool.
+- For public integrations, we'll need to review your trigger to make it available in the Transfer menu (details below).
 - To make this work your API needs an endpoint that allows the client to fetch a large number of records.
 For most APIs, this means supporting paginated requests - the ability for the API client to fetch a set, or “page”, of data, then request the next set, the next set, until the end of the data set is reached.
 - You’ll need to publish a trigger in your integration that is able to make paginated requests when invoked from Transfer, but also returns the most recent page of data otherwise.
 Transfer will not work for triggers that can only deliver data via a RESThook subscription - you must also have a performList method that can provide paginated results.
 - Your integration will need to be running on the current Developer Platform, whether it’s built with the Platform UI or the Zapier CLI (recommended).